gissberg/raspIPTool/README.md

 Further on I'll make this util menu-driven instead.

+ It has the following features:
+  1. Display the IP, Netmask, speed and duplex.
+  2. Check for internet connectivity thru socket connection to gateway and www.google.com.
+The output is True or False
+  3. Soft poweroff

  I'm planning the following features:

-  1. Display the IP, Netmask and gateway.
-  2. releasing and renewing the IP
+  1. releasing and renewing the IP
-  3. Check for internet connectivity thru dns-resolving, pinging predetermined ip-addresses.

 This list will probably grow with time as the project matures.